10-Andy/What-The-Forecast/README.md

   * #### **Expectations**
     * I expect the app to show the locations of where the user has searched.
-    * I expect the app to show the weather, times, date and temperature of the area searched.
+    * I expect the app to show the weather, date and temperature of the area searched.
-    * I expect the apps background image to change depending on the weather shown.
+    * I expect the apps weather image to change depending on the weather shown.
-    * I expect the navbar links to navigate me around the site correctly.
     * I expect a well-designed website that allows for an enjoyable user experience.

   * #### **Requirements**